This post may contain affiliate links. Please read our disclosure policy.

 - Sprinkle ¼ teaspoon of ground cayenne pepper over the wings before baking to make them nice and spicy.

-- Season the wings: Mix the flour, pepper, salt, and garlic powder together, then toss the wings in the seasoned flour.
+- Season the wings: Mix the flour, pepper, salt, and garlic powder in a bowl.
+Then, toss the wings in the seasoned flour.

-- Dry the wings: Place the floured wings on the prepared sheet pan, then place the uncovered pan in the fridge for an hour.
+- Dry the wings: Place the floured wings on the prepared sheet pan in a single layer, and place the uncovered pan in the fridge for an hour.
 This lets the wings dry out so they become crispier when they bake.

-- Bake the wings: Bake the wings in a 400ºF oven for 25 minutes, then flip each wing and bake for another 20 minutes.
+- Bake the wings: Bake the wings in the oven at 400ºF for 25 minutes.
+Then, flip each wing, and bake for another 20 minutes.
 The golden brown wings are then ready to enjoy!

 Once the wings are baked, they are best eaten right away.
 They will be the crispiest and juiciest when fresh.
 However, if you have leftover wings, store them in an airtight container in the fridge.
 They will keep for about 5 days.